For a full list of previous Target reports (2008-present).

 Who has already signed up?

 Many law firms, individual solicitors and barristers have already signed up and meet or achieve the Target each year.
-As at 30 June 2019, the Target covered over 14,000 lawyers.
-We encourage lawyers to sign up as individuals, even if their firm or chambers has already signed up.
+As at 30 June 2022, the Target covered over 17,400 lawyers.

-The Centre is encouraging in-house legal teams and individual in-house lawyers to sign up from 1 July 2020.
+Since 1 July 2020, the Centre has also welcomed in-house legal teams and individual in-house lawyers to sign up.

-Target Signatories also have the opportunity to display the Target logo in their email signatures, promotional material and on their websites, to identify that they are part of a growing community of over 160 law firms, including the 25 largest firms in Australia.
+Target signatories also have the opportunity to display the Target logo in their email signatures, promotional material and on their websites, to identify that they are part of a growing community of 280 signatories, including the 25 largest law firms in Australia.

-All Target Signatories are required to report on their performance against the Target each financial year, by completing a brief form provided by the Centre (offline or online).
+All Target signatories are required to report on their performance against the Target each financial year, by completing a brief form provided by the Centre (online).
 All signatories’ responses are kept confidential.